 - Request Free Student Software - free 1-year ArcGIS for Desktop Education Edition license for student's home use.

-- Esri Events - obtain free, or reduced rate, registrations to Esri events such as the popular International User Conference held each year in San Diego.
+- Esri Events - obtain free, or reduced rate, registrations to Esri events such as the popular International User Conference held annually in San Diego.

-Please direct questions and inquiries related to Esri software, Virtual Campus enrollments, ArcGIS Online organizational membership, Esri Press discounts, and Esri Events registrations to one of the following K-State/Esri support staff members:
+Please direct questions and inquiries related to Esri software, Esri Training, and other site license benefits to your K-State/Esri support staff member: